OkayAbedin/FontFlow-FontInstaller/QUICK_START.md

-# Font Installer - Quick Start Guide
+# FontFlow - Quick Start Guide

 ## 🎯 What This Does
 A simple, modern Windows application that automatically installs TTF and OTF fonts from ZIP files.